nubenetes/awesome-kubernetes/docs/kubernetes-networking.md

 * [tech2fun.net: Using Service Endpoints and Alias for accessing External Service in K8s](https://tech2fun.net/using-k8s-service-resource-for-enabling-clients-discovering-talking-to-pods/)
 * [nginx.com: Reducing Kubernetes Costs by 70% in the Cloud with NGINX, Opsani, and Prometheus](https://www.nginx.com/blog/reducing-kubernetes-costs-70-percent-in-cloud-nginx-opsani-prometheus/)
 * [nginx.com: A Guide to Choosing an Ingress Controller, Part 4: NGINX Ingress Controller Options](https://www.nginx.com/blog/guide-to-choosing-ingress-controller-part-4-nginx-ingress-controller-options/)
+* [ithands-on.com: Kubernetes 101 : Changing a service type](https://www.ithands-on.com/2021/09/kubernetes-101-changing-service-type.html) If we realize that our service, a ClusterIP doesn't suit our needs anymore, we could change its type to a  nodePort service for example.

 ## Gateway API
 * [gateway-api.sigs.k8s.io 🌟](https://gateway-api.sigs.k8s.io/) Gateway API is an open source project managed by the SIG-NETWORK community.
 It's is a collection of resources that model service networking in Kubernetes.
 These resources - GatewayClass,Gateway, HTTPRoute, TCPRoute, Service, etc - aim to evolve Kubernetes service networking through expressive, extensible, and role-oriented interfaces that are implemented by many vendors and have broad industry support.